qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 memory_size = 1.5 * number_of_vectors * vector_dimension * 4 bytes
 ```

 While Qdrant offers various options to store some parts of the data on disk, starting
-from the version 1.1.0, you can also optimize your memory by changing the data type used
+from version 1.1.0, you can also optimize your memory by compressing the embeddings.
-by the embeddings.
 We've implemented the mechanism of **Scalar Quantization**!
+It turns out to have not
+only a positive impact on memory but also performance.

 ## Scalar Quantization